A Parallel-in-Time Combination Method for Parabolic Problems: Theoretical framework

 \section{Theoretical framework}

 We consider a general parabolic problem of the form

-on some domain $\Omega \subset \mathbb{R}^d$ for start and end time $0 \leq T_\text{start} < T_\text{end}$, some linear elliptic differential operator $\cal L$, some Dirichlet boundary conditions $\hat{u}_{\Gamma_D}$ and initial condition $\hat{u}_0$.
+on some domain $\Omega \subset \mathbb{R}^d$ for start and end time $0 \leq T_\text{start} < T_\text{end}$, some linear elliptic differential operator $\cal L$, some Dirichlet boundary conditions $\bar{u}_{\Gamma_D}$ and initial condition $\bar{u}_0$.
 We are particularily interested in the case $d>3$ focusing on moderate values of $d$ up to $d=6$ which precludes any conventional space discretization on uniform grids due to the curse of dimension.

-Following the method of lines, we discretize \cref{eq:parabolic_problem} for some grid $\Omega_l$ on $\Omega$, with mesh size $h_l\approx (2^{l_1},\ldots, 2^{-l/d})$, where $l=(l_1, \ldots, l_d)$ is a $d$-dimensional multi-index parameterizing the spatial discretization.
+We discretize \cref{eq:parabolic_problem} for some grid $\Omega_l$ on $\Omega$, with mesh size $h_l\approx (2^{-l_1},\ldots, 2^{-l_d})$, where $l=(l_1, \ldots, l_d)$ is a $d$-dimensional multi-index parameterizing the spatial discretization.
 This results in a semi-discrete problem, namely the coupled system of ordinary differential equations

 Next, let $T_\text{start} = t_{l, 0} < t_{l, 1} < \ldots < t_{l, N_l} = T_\text{end}$ be a partition of the time interval of interest into $N_l + 1$ time steps $t_{l, n}, 0 \leq n \leq N_l$ with time step size $\Delta t_{l, n} \coloneq T_{l, n} - T_{l, n-1}, 1 \leq n \leq N_l$.
 Note that the time partition may depend on the spatial discretization parameter $l$.
 Now denote by $\Phi_{l, n}$ the time propagator for time step $n$ of the semi-discrete problem \cref{eq:parabolic_problem_discretized}, i.e.\